British Rail Class 91: Background

-The origins of the Class 91 are closely associated with the East Coast Main Line (ECML) that it has been primarily operated upon.
+The origins of the Class 91 are closely associated with the East Coast Main Line (ECML) on which it has been primarily operated.
 During the 1950s, British Rail had considered electrification of the ECML to be of equal importance to the West Coast Main Line (WCML), but various political factors led to the envisioned electrification programme being delayed for decades; as an alternative, high-speed diesel traction, the Deltic and then the InterCity 125, was introduced upon the route during the 1960s and 1970s.
 During the 1970s, a working group of British Rail and Department of Transport officials determined that, out of all options for further electrification, the ECML represented the best value by far.
 Its in-house forecasts determined that increases in revenue and considerable reductions in energy and maintenance costs would occur by electrifying the line.

 Accordingly, between 1976 and 1991, the ECML was electrified with 25 kV AC overhead lines.
 The electrification was installed in two phases: The first phase between London (King's Cross) and Hitchin (including the Hertford Loop Line) was carried out between 1976 and 1978 as the Great Northern Suburban Electrification Project, using Mk.
 3A equipment, covering 30 mi in total.
 In 1984, the second phase commenced to electrify the northern section to Edinburgh and Leeds.
 During the late 1980s, the programme was claimed to be the longest construction site in the world, spanning more than 250 mi.

 In 1989 the InterCity 225 was officially introduced to revenue service.
 That same year, the ECML had been energised through to York; two years later, electrification had reached Edinburgh, allowing electric services to begin on 8 July 1991, eight weeks later than scheduled.
 The ECML electrification programme was completed at a cost of £344.4 million (at 1983 prices), a minor overrun against its authorised expenditure of £331.9 million.
 40 per cent of the total cost was on new traction and rolling stock and 60 per cent for the electrification of the line.